Sustainability

 SB, PS

-• Waste recycling rate of 100% at domestic production bases
+• Waste recycling rate of 100% at production sites in Japan

 Conservation of Water Resources

-• Reduce water usage at domestic production bases by 10% (compared to 2013)
+• Reduce water usage per unit of production by 10% compared to 2023 levels by 2030

 6.4